-As you prepare for a new calendar year, and do a clear analysis of the last year, these 2 simple ways to fail-proof your health goals, will support you at levelling-up your game.
+As you prepare for a new calendar year, and do a clear analysis of the prior year, these 2 simple ways to fail-proof your health goals, will support you at levelling-up your game.
 I want to remind you that I do not support New Year’s Resolutions.
 To me, New Year’s Resolutions are a deflated attempts at going through the motions of making change.
 Real change takes grit, growth and ongoing self-evaluation.
 It takes practice, consistency, and a sometimes even a bit of failed attempts to get it right the next time.
 Success in creating better health, or achieving a particular goal, also comes down to building powerful daily habits.
 Whatever your goal might be (change diet, weight-loss, quit smoking, improve cholesterol or be in a better vibrational state) you have to change your current habits and create a fail-proof system.
 Let these 2 quick tips guide you on refining your system for personal growth and change.

 There are many reasons why some people fail and others succeed.
 One of the biggest causes of failure is a lack of clarity on what they want.
 Often you have a strong desire to succeed, but feel unsure about how to proceed.
 That makes for a difficult process.
 This uncertainty can be caused by a few reasons: 1) Inadequate preparation, and 2) A lack of a clear reason for change (which can lead to procrastination).

 When it comes to behaviour change and creating a foolproof plan, you will definitely be blessed with more confidence and success if you follow these 2 quick tips:

 Here are 2 Quick Tips To Fail-proof Your Health Goals